rd--/jssc3/help/essay/superscript.md

 }, 5, 2, 9)
 ```

-Below is the same program written in C-Smalltalk notation.
+This is the same program written in C-Smalltalk notation.
-It can be played uing the _Play C-Smalltalk_ button.

 ```
 OverlapTexture({ :tr |